jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

     (b) in the course of which—otherwise than free of charge (i) goods or services are acquired or supplied; or (ii) any interest in land is acquired or disposed of—
+  - **cartel provision** means a provision described in section 30A(1)
   - **chairperson** means the chairperson of the Commission
   - **clearance** means a clearance given by the Commission under Part 5, or by the court on appeal under Part 6 against a determination of the Commission
+  - **collaborative activity** has the meaning given in section 31(4)
   - **Commission** —
     (a) means the Commerce Commission established under Part 1; or (b) for the purposes of determining any matter or class of matter specified in a direction under section 16(1), means the Division of the Commission specified in the direction in accordance with section 16(5)
   - **Commissioner** means a Commissioner appointed under section 74AA(1)
   - **court** means the High Court of New Zealand
-  - **covenant** means a convenant (including a promise not under seal) annexed to or running with an estate or interest in land (whether at law or in equity and whether or not for the benefit of other land); and has a corresponding meaning
+  - **covenant** means a covenant (including a promise not under seal) annexed to or running with an estate or interest in land (whether at law or in equity and whether or not for the benefit of other land); and has a corresponding meaning
   - **credit instrument** means any agreement (whether in writing or not) acknowledging an obligation to pay a sum or sums of money on demand or at any future time or times
   - **deputy chairperson** means the deputy chairperson of the Commission
   - **document** means a document in any form whether signed or initialled or otherwise authenticated by its maker or not; and includes—